mavryk-network/mavryk-k8s/DEVELOPMENT.md

 Upon release, every component of the mavryk-k8s repo will be bumped to that version.
 This is regardless if there were changes or not to that particular component.
 This is because mavryk-k8s is a monorepo and we'd like to keep the versions consistent across the different components.

-- mkchain will be published to pypi
+- mkmavrykchain will be published to pypi
 - Docker images will be deployed to Docker Hub
 - Helm charts will be deployed to our Github Pages [repo](https://github.com/mavryk-network/mavryk-helm-charts)